This post contains affiliate links. Thanks for your support.

 The Art Workshop for Children is a fantastic guide for parents, caregivers, and teachers who would like to give their children more process art experiences.

-When I received a copy of Art Workshop for Children, I couldn’t put it down!
+Moreover, when I received a copy of Art Workshop for Children, I couldn’t put it down!
 Every page was a sugary delight of artistic goodness.
 Barbara concisely illustrated how to set up 25 amazing process art projects.
-If you are a novice in the process art arena, this book is for you!
+So, if you are a novice in the process art arena, this book is for you!

 This book shows parents, caregivers, and teachers how to set up art invitations for their children ages three and up.
 The creative invitations begin with simple prompts.
 Then, they gradually become more complex by adding more materials.
 However, each project is adaptable according to a child’s skill level.